Broadmeadow River

-The Broadmeadow River or Broad Meadow Water, is a river of County Meath and northern County Dublin, about 25 km long.
+The Broadmeadow River or Broad Meadow Water, historically called the Gower or Gowra, is a river of County Meath and northern County Dublin in Ireland, about 25 km long.
 It opens into a wide estuary between Swords and Malahide, and reaches the open sea several kilometres downstream, north of Malahide village.
 One of the larger watercourses by volume in County Dublin, the Broadmeadow is a salmonid river, with several species of fish, including brown trout.
 It has many small, and a few larger, tributaries, notably the Ward River.
 It is under the responsibility of Meath County Council and Fingal County Council, as well as oversight of the Environmental Protection Agency.

 Name

 In English, the river was historically known as the Broad Meadow Water, and this form is sometimes still met.
-Earlier it is sometimes documented as the Gower or Gowre Water, derived from its Irish name, Abhainn Ghabhra.
-Its estuary has two separate names in Irish, Inbhear an Mhóinéir Leathain (a formula tied to the English language name) and Inbhe(a)r Domnainn from legends of the Fir Bolg.
+Earlier it is sometimes documented as the 'Gower' or 'Gowra Water', derived from its Irish name, Abhainn Ghabhra.
+Its estuary has two separate names in Irish, Inbhear an Mhóinéir Leathain (a formula tied to the English language name) and Inbhear Domnainn from legends of the Fir Bolg.